-As shown in Step 1 of the esheet, students should view several videos of Hurricane Andrew that will show them three different perspectives of the devastating hurricane that rattled the southern United States in 1992.
+As shown in Step 1 of the esheet, students should view several videos of Hurricane Harvey that will show them four different perspectives of the devastating hurricane that rattled the southern United States in 2017.

 Before watching each clip, be sure to read aloud these descriptions of each video.
+(Please be aware that some of these videos have ads preceding them.
+You may want to preload the videos and pause them after the ads before showing them to your class.)
 You could also have students draw and identify the shapes they see in the videos as they go:

-Video 1: This is a black and white video of Hurricane Andrew.
-It shows the path of Hurricane Andrew from Sunday, August 23 through Thursday, August 27, 1992.
+Video 2: This is a video of Hurricane Harvey from The New York Times.
+It shows the path of Hurricane Harvey from Wednesday, August 23, through Thursday, August 31, 2017.

-Video 3: This is a video of Andrew with colored areas to show rain.
-Yellow shows greater rainfall than green or blue.
+Video 3: This is a video from NASA of Harvey with colored areas to show rain.
+Red shows greater rainfall than yellow, which is more than green or blue.

 Discuss students’ answers to these questions:

-- In the first movie, what is the direction of the hurricane’s motion?
+- In the second movie, what is the direction of the hurricane’s motion?
 (Counterclockwise.)

-- What land areas does Hurricane Andrew move over?
-(The West Indies, Caribbean, Florida, Louisiana, and others.)
+- What land areas does Harvey move over?
+(The West Indies, Nicaragua, Honduras, Belize, Mexico, Texas, Louisiana, and others.)

 - What do you think causes hurricanes (or other things in life) to speed up or down?
 (As noted in the benchmark, "changes in speed or direction of motion are caused by forces.
 The greater the force is, the greater the change in motion will be.
 The more massive an object, the less effect a given force will have.")

 - Do you think hurricanes speed up or slow down while over land?
 (Hurricanes lose power and slow down as they come over land.)